martinsanyanwu/analysis-of-the-most-critically-acclaimed-animated-movies/README.md

 ## Tools Used
 Power Query and Power BI
 ## Data Structure
-This dataset was sourced from kaggle here.
-It contains a list of some of the most highly acclaimed animated movies.
+This dataset was sourced from kaggle.
+Link: https://www.kaggle.com/datasets/tarundalal/animated-movies-imdb It contains a list of some of the most highly acclaimed animated movies.
 Information was provided in the following categories:
 * Gross revenue
 * Year of release
 * Rating